iyekneau/MRI-Image-Convolutional-Neural-Network-in-Python/README.md

 I intend to try to make a diagnostic neural net and add on to this project, but it shall take a while to get the appropriate control dataset together, as medical databases do not often include benign photos.

-Additionally, some issues may present themselves regarding the plane of view each photo was taken in (axial, saggital, etc.).
+Additionally, some issues may present themselves regarding the plane of view each photo was taken in (axial, sagittal, etc.).
 We may get around this by supplying each view type as its own class.

 A special thanks to NIH MedPix, who supplied all the photos for the dataset.